alefnode/jenkins-themes/README.md

 - dist/material-light.css

 ## Compatibility
-- Simple Theme plugin 0.3
-- Jenkins 1.636
-- Firefox 3.5+
-- Chrome 4+
-- Safari 4+
-- Opera 15+
-- Microsoft IE11 and Edge
+- Jenkins 2.222 and above

 If you are experiencing issues please let me know!
 Also, feel free to contribute!